-The Bipartisan Budget Act of 2015 (BBA) was enacted into law on November 2, 2015, repealing TEFRA's unified partnership audit and litigation rules and replacing them with a new centralized regime.
+On June 14, 2017, the IRS and Treasury Department published proposed regulations regarding the new centralized partnership audit regime enacted as part of the Bipartisan Budget Act of 2015 (BBA).
+The BBA was enacted into law on November 2, 2015, repealing TEFRA's unified partnership audit and litigation rules and replacing them with a new centralized regime.
 Pub.
 L. No. 114-74.
 Under the new partnership audit rules, adjustments to items of income, gain, loss, deduction, or credit of a partnership are determined, and tax attributes attributable thereto are assessed and collected, at the partnership level.
-These rules go into effect for partnership taxable years beginning after December 31, 2017, and the IRS is soliciting comments regarding details of their implementation.
-These rules mark a drastic change in the way partnerships are audited and will be surrounded by uncertainty until subsequent regulations are published.
+The new rules provide an opportunity to elect out of partnership-level tax and flow through any adjustment to the partners.
+The election must be made within 45 days of the final determination.
+Many investors are requiring that any elections under the new rules, including the election to flow through an adjustment to the partners, be made only with the consent of the investor.
+One way to address this from the Sponsor's perspective is to include language in the partnership agreement to the effect that if the partnership bears the burden of an adjustment, each of the partners will be required to make a capital contribution to the partnership equal to its proportionate share of such adjustment, provided that the general partner remains responsible for any items for which it is already obligated under the partnership agreement, e.g., recapture, disallowance, adjusters, etc. These rules go into effect for partnership taxable years beginning after December 31, 2017, and they mark a drastic change in the way partnerships are audited.